TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 7.333333333333333
 ```

-It is important to say that using the common divide operator, the result will always be float.
+It is important to say that using the common divide operator, the result will always be a number with a floating point.
 If the result must be an integer value the prebuilt function `div` is needed.
 The remainder can be found by using another prebuilt function `rem`.

 ###### Example: